Category: Scraping use cases

 As we have talked about it earlier we will be using Scrape.do for bypassing the Amazon WAF and the last thing we will need is our token provided by Scrape.do

-As we start, we will focus on getting a successful http response from the Amazon servers.
-We will route our http request through Scrape.do API which will allow us to effortlessly skip Amazon WAF.
+As we start, we will focus on getting a successful HTTP response from the Amazon servers.
+We will route our HTTP request through Scrape.do API which will allow us to effortlessly skip Amazon WAF.

 This step normally would need to be quite complex due to advanced protection systems that are in use by Amazon but thanks to Scrape.do we don’t need to handle any bypass mechanisms!